 - 1. Align the metallic support plate of the first power supply with the card guides in the chassis. - 2.
-Press up on the power supply latch and carefully insert the power supply into the chassis until the connectors on the power supply make contact with the backplane connectors. - 3.
+Press upward on the power supply latches and carefully insert the power supply into the chassis until the connectors on the power supply make contact with the backplane connectors. - 3.
 Firmly push the power supply into the chassis until the power supply latches engage the corresponding slots in the chassis. - 4.
-Push the latch on the front of the power supply down.
 Make sure the latch is fully engaged (down) to enable the power supply.

-You can install up to eight power supplies.
 Each slot must have either a power supply or a blank installed.
-You can install them in any slot.
+A minimum of 4 power supplies must be installed.
+If you only install 4 power supplies, you can install them in any slot.

 Repeat the above steps for the remaining power supplies.
-Backplane dip switch settings (for information only) are detailed on page 36.
+Backplane dip switch settings (for information only) are detailed on page 48.

-2.6.3 Removing the Power Supplies
+2.7.3 Removing the Power Supplies